 From an article on the FASD Waterloo Region website:

 A shift in thinking is needed when working along side those diagnosed under FASD.
 Typical behaviour management strategies don’t work.
-Remember children diagnosed with FASD won’t learn from consequences.
+Remember children diagnosed with FASD (most likely) won’t learn from consequences.
 Sending them to their room or taking away a privilege may give the caregiver immediate satisfaction or relief but it will not have an impact on the child’s behaviour.
 Remember this is a brain based invisible physical disability and not intentional behaviour.
 FASD is a lifelong disability.
 Individuals affected by FASD do not grow out of the disability.